 I needed passion in my life.
 I needed writing.

 I knew that before.
-On some level I have always known that writing was part of my life.
-When I pretended to take notes during high school lessons and instead was writing my Harry Potter fan fiction.
-When I secretly read the brochure of the writing school I dreamt attending.
-When I started working on the idea for my first novel between a chemistry exam and the other.
+On some level, I have always known that writing was part of my life.
+I knew it when I pretended to take notes during high school lessons and instead was writing my Harry Potter fan fiction, when I secretly read the brochure of the writing school I dreamt attending, when I started working on the idea for my first novel between a chemistry exam and the other.

-But only then, only when I had satisfied other’s expectation, I had the courage to admit with myself writing was more than a mere hobby.
+But only then, only when I had satisfied other’s expectation, I dared to admit to myself writing was more than a mere hobby.

 I started carving out moments for writing, in the morning before going to work and during my lunch break.
 I started planning, trying, failing, trying again and failing again.
 I put all my passion in this and made some progress.